gzachariadis/Windows-10/README.md

 - Chocolatey/Scoop Compatibillity

+- Bluetooth Compatibillity (for Keyboard & Mouse)

 - NVIDIA Driver & Control Panel

+- .NET Frameworks used for League of Legends and other games.

 ## Components

 This is a list of the components, I have sucessfully removed from Windows 10 Pro N as of the latest release of this project, based on the Requirements of this project.
-Any Notes and Issues I faced under this configuration, are documented under this file.
+Any Notes and Issues I faced under this configuration, are documented below.

+Here's a NTLite Preset that matches this configuration.

 ## Windows Features

+Microsoft Windows includes a wide array of features, tools, and applications to help get the most out of Windows and your computer.
+The following list, is of the enabled features under this Configuration, assume anything you don't see on this list to be disabled.

+Here's a NTLite Preset that matches this configuration.

 ## Language Packs

 ## Drivers

-This is the list of the Drivers used Sucessfully under This Configuration for my current Hardware.
-Hardware List can be found below.
+The only drivers, I have ever had problems with on my system was NVIDIA and Bluetooth Compatibillity.
+This is my current working drivers that I have no problem with, as of the latest release.

+- NVIDIA Driver

+- Wifi & Bluetooth Driver

 ## Registry Tweaks